 Demand generation, lead generation, and inbound marketing: The differences and similarities

 Marketing terms, practices, and concepts are continually evolving, so it can be difficult to understand them, especially when so many seem quite similar.

 However, despite those similarities, demand generation is different from both lead generation and inbound marketing.

 - Demand generation is the umbrella term that encompasses both of the other tactics.
 Your demand generation strategy should include both lead generation and inbound marketing.

-- While lead generation starts the process to attract prospects, it essentially passes that process off to the sales team.
+- Lead generation starts the process of attracting prospects, it essentially passes that process off to the sales team.
 In contrast, demand generation continues to work long after the lead converts.

 - Inbound marketing is used by both lead generation and demand marketing to attract and engage prospects and customers.
 It involves content marketing, search engine optimization (SEO), social media marketing (SMM), and branding tactics.

 The role of the demand generation marketer has a different role compared to the traditional marketer.
 Instead of measuring success by the leads they bring in, the demand generation marketer’s performance is measured by a total contribution to revenue.

 In other words, the leads that a demand generation marketer passes over to sales must be a truly good fit for the company and therefore have a high likelihood of becoming customers.

 Overall, the role of a demand generation marketer is to initiate those actions that will lead to higher conversion rates and a positive impact on revenue.